arne-kapell/kauma-pipeline/README.md

 ## Usage
 You just have to copy the [example workflow](example.yml) into the `.github/workflows` directory of your project and adjust the sections `with` and `secrets` to your needs.
 (Triggers can be adjusted as well, but the example should be fine for most projects.)

+IMPORTANT: Please don't forget to set your `CLIENT_ID` in GitHub Secrets (can be found in Repository settings)!

 ## Useful Links
 - [labwork-docker](https://github.com/johndoe31415/labwork-docker): Docker image used for the pipeline
 - [GitHub Actions Documentation](https://docs.github.com/en/actions)